-On successful completion of this programme a student will be able to:
+On successful completion of this programme you will be able to:

-- C1. communication skills, covering both written and oral communication with a variety of audiences; - C2. skills in the employment of common conventions and standards in scientific writing, data presentation, and referencing literature; - C3. problem-solving skills, relating to qualitative and quantitative information; - C4. numeracy and mathematical skills, including handling data, algebra, functions, trigonometry, calculus, vectors and complex numbers, alongside error analysis, order-of-magnitude estimations, systematic use of scientific units and different types of data presentation, - C5. information location and retrieval skills, in relation to primary and secondary information sources, and the ability to assess the quality of information accessed; - C6. information technology skills which support the location, management, processing, analysis and presentation of scientific information; - C7. basic interpersonal skills relating to the ability to interact with other people and to engage in team working; - C8. time management and organisational skills, as evidence by the ability to plan and implement efficient and effective ways of working; - C9. skills needed to undertake appropriate further training of a professional nature; - C10. other relevant professional and employability skills such as business awareness and networking; - C11. problem-solving skills including the demonstration of self-direction, initiative and originality; - C12. the ability to communicate and interact with professionals from other subjects; - C13. the ability to make decisions in complex and unpredictable situations; - C14. the ability to think critically in the context of data analysis and experimental design; - C15. the ability to work in multi-disciplinary and multi-skilled teams; - C16. independent learning skills for continuing professional development.
+- C1. communication skills, covering both written and oral communication with a variety of audiences; - C2. skills in the employment of common conventions and standards in scientific writing, data presentation, and referencing literature; - C3. problem-solving skills, relating to qualitative and quantitative information - C4. numeracy and mathematical skills, including handling data, algebra, functions, trigonometry, calculus, vectors and complex numbers, alongside error analysis, order-of-magnitude estimations, systematic use of scientific units and different types of data presentation, - C5. information location and retrieval skills, in relation to primary and secondary information sources, and

+- the ability to assess the quality of information accessed; - C6. information technology skills which support the location, management, processing, analysis and presentation of scientific information; - C7. basic interpersonal skills relating to the ability to interact with other people and to engage in team working; - C8. time management and organisational skills, as evidence by the ability to plan and implement efficient and effective ways of working; - C9. skills needed to undertake appropriate further training of a professional nature; - C10. other relevant professional and employability skills such as business awareness and networking.